-A request of approval for an occupational accident/injury was made by a worker as he had developed leukemia due to his engagement in radiation work at the TEPCO Fukushima Daiichi NPP.
+A request for approval of a claim for occupational accident/injury was made by a worker as he had developed leukemia due to his engagement in radiation work at the TEPCO Fukushima Daiichi NPP.

 The MHLW held a review meeting attended by medical experts to discuss the matter.
-As a result, in October 2015 the MHLW acknowledged the causal relationship between the radiation exposure and the development of leukemia for this case, and they gave an approval for occupational accident/injury for the first time since the accident at the TEPCO Fukushima Daiichi NPP.
+As a result, in October 2015, the MHLW acknowledged a causal relationship between the radiation exposure and the development of leukemia in this case, and they gave approval for a claim of occupational accident/injury for the first time since the accident at the TEPCO Fukushima Daiichi NPP.

-With respect to leukemia due to radiation exposure, MHLW has established the criteria for occupational accidents\, and based on examination by medical experts, judgment on whether it is on business-related or not shall be decided.
+With respect to leukemia due to radiation exposure, MHLW established criteria for determining occupational accidents and, based on examination by medical experts, judgment on whether they are business-related.

-- \Approval criteria of occupational accidents for leukemia - Exposure to an equivalent amount of ionizing radiation (5 mSv × years of engagement) - 2) Onset of leukemia after a period of at least 1 year after the beginning of radiation exposure
+- Approval criteria of occupational accidents for leukemia: - 1) Exposure to an equivalent amount of ionizing radiation (5 mSv \times years of engagement). - 2) Onset of leukemia after a period of at least 1 year after the beginning of radiation exposure.

-In addition, in August 2016 the MHLW approved an occupational accident/injury for the second time based on the above approval criteria by medical experts for leukemia as an occupational accident also for leukemia that a worker developed after the accident at the TEPCO Fukushima Daiichi NPP.
-Another case was approved by MHLW as the third one in December 2017.
+In addition, in August 2016, the MHLW approved a second occupational accident/injury based on the above approval criteria by medical experts for a worker who developed leukemia after the accident at the TEPCO Fukushima Daiichi NPP.
+A third such case was approved by MHLW in December 2017.